Morse-Novikov cohomology and rigidity of Lie affine foliations: Rigidity of Lie affine foliations

 In this subsection, we recall an important construction that yields Lie affine foliations on mapping tori.
 We will call them \emph{model Lie affine foliations}.
 These are particularly important because any Lie affine foliation on a compact, connected, orientable manifold of dimension $3$ or $4$ is foliated diffeomorphic to a foliation of this type.

-In \S\ref{subsub:rigidity-models}, we show that the cohomological conditions of Cor.~\ref{cor:req-rigidity} become very explicit for model Lie affine foliations.
+In \S\ref{subsub:rigidity-models}, we find explicit criteria for model Lie affine foliations under which the conditions in Cor.~\ref{cor:req-rigidity} are satisfied.
 This yields many examples of Lie affine foliations that are rigid, when deformed within the class of Lie foliations.
 By contrast, we show in \S\ref{subsub:non-rigid} that model Lie affine foliations are never rigid when deformed merely as foliations.
 In \S\ref{subsub:independence} we prove a remarkable auxiliary result: for model Lie affine foliations, the cohomological conditions in Cor.~\ref{cor:req-rigidity} turn out to be independent of the choice of defining Maurer-Cartan form, i.e. they only depend on the underlying foliation.
 We will use this to deduce a general rigidity result for Lie affine foliations on compact, connected, orientable manifolds of dimension $3$ or $4$ which, as mentioned above, are foliated diffeomorphic to model Lie affine foliations.